Determined.

 Right: Teresa Catherine Paterson in the 1937 Victorian electoral roll

-The Richmond house where Teresa and Mary lived circa
+The Richmond house where Teresa and Mary lived in the early 1940s.

 There are no records yet found of their time in Richmond, but Mary's memory for addresses is so strong, even in her nineties, that we've used it to find all her homes.
 None have been wrong by even a single house number yet.
 Teresa and Mary live here from around 1939 to 1943, the first half of WWII.And in 1983, a keen-eyed Mary spotted it in a local paper and cut out the article, so we were sure the hand-drawn image and house at the address were a match.